Coronavirus: Small Business Updates and Resources

 Expanded Consulting Services: The Florida SBDC at USF has brought on additional staff to serve small businesses during the pandemic recovery.
 Expanded consulting services include the following specialty areas: accounting, contracts, finance, insurance, organizational development, and taxes.

-On-Demand Webinars: While our face-to-face seminars have been suspended until further notice, we are offering additional learning opportunities via our on-demand webinars.
-Between 15-30 minutes in length, these short webinars will give you strategies you can implement in your business immediately.
+On-Demand and Live Webinars: While our face-to-face seminars have been suspended through December 2020, we are offering additional learning opportunities via our on-demand webinars and live webinars.
+Between 15-30 minutes in length, these short on-demand webinars will give you strategies you can implement in your business immediately.
 Want more detailed information after watching a webinar?
 Contact us to schedule a no-cost consulting session as a follow up.
+Live one-hour webinars are also now being offered, with the opportunity to ask a consultant questions at the conclusion of the webinar.
+All webinars are being offered at no-cost through December 2020.

 THE CORONAVIRUS AID, RELIEF AND ECONOMIC SECURITY ACT, CARES ACT FOR SMALL BUSINESSES